MAD: Manifold Attracted Diffusion: Implementation

-where $\sigma_\gamma(t)=\sqrt{a\sigma(t)^2+b\gamma(t)}$, $a,b>0$ are manually chosen parameters, and $m(t_i)$ is a correction factor determined as explained below.
+Here, $a,b>0$ are manually chosen parameters.
 Note that this reduces to (\ref{eq:basic_Euler}) for $a=1$, $b=0$, and $m(t)=(1+\gamma(t))^{-1}$, so essentially the choices of $a$, $b$, and $m$ determine to what extent we would like the inference to push points onto a manifold at a given time step.
+More precisely, increasing $a$ or reducing $b$ corresponds to lessening the effect of the extended score and thereby limiting the denoising effect.
+Conversely, reducing $a$ or increasing $b$ yield a stronger denoising effect.
+As such, $a$ and $b$ can be seen as regularization parameters, and their choice is problem dependent.
+While in the idealized case of the $\gamma\to 0$ limit, analyzed in Section~\ref{sec:concept}, Diracs and variance $1$ Gaussians are treated in the same way, the choice of $a$ and $b$ adjusts this equivalence in practice, causing variations below this (soft) threshold to be compressed significantly.
+Note that we currently do not determine the explicit dependence of this threshold on the parameters.
+However, since we cannot expect to know the optimal threshold for a data distribution in practice, a parameter optimization seems unavoidable anyway.
 We further enforce $\sigma_\gamma(t)=t$ to match the scheduling of \cite{edm}, as it allows us to take advantage of their optimized choice of time steps and leads to better comparability.
 Lastly, we introduce a parameter $p>0$ to regulate the relative speed of convergence of $\sigma$ and $\gamma$ via $\gamma(t)=\sigma(t)^p$.

 With these choices, (\ref{eq:modified_inference}) simplifies to